 - Loss of consciousness

-The immediate side effects of binge drinking can cause harm, but repeatedly engaging in this pattern of drinking can also cause long-term damage to health.
-While drunk, a person may have poor coordination, blurred vision, and impaired judgment, all of which can lead to accidents and risky behaviors.
-Some of the short-term dangers of binge drinking include:
+The immediate side effects of too much liquor consumption can cause harm, but repeatedly engaging in this drinking pattern can also cause long-term damage to health.
+While drunk, a binge drinker may have poor coordination, blurred vision, and impaired judgment, all of which can lead to accidents and risky behaviors.
+There could be several physical and behavioral risks associated with excessive drinking.

 - Unintentional injuries to self and others (falls, drunken driving, drowning)